Lightfoot's CPD reform strategy includes 'co-responder' model, replacing officers in some situations

 Lightfoot said maybe police officers do not need to be at every call, especially in Black and Brown communities, where relationships between residents and police are strained.

-The report also talked about police unions and making reforms to contracts to allow for more transparency during collective bargaining agreements.
+The report also talked about police unions and making reforms to contracts to allow for more transparency during collective bargaining agreements and certifying police at the state level.

 The report is also tackling deescalating policies and the suggestion to allow other officers to intervene if a fellow officer is using too much force.